DPS100/3133-Turing-Final-Project/README.md

 3. Erase last character in first string.
 4. Move left.
 If empty string, accept.
 If not, go back to step 1.

 This had an issue where if it erased the entire second string to find the target character, the next attempt to find a character would enter a loop where it would never find a string.
+(Happened with the tape `01#100`).

 So I inserted an extra step between 1 and 2:
 - Read second to last character in first string.
 If empty, simply continue with step 1.
 Otherwise, append the second string with a null character, then the inverse of the second to last character.
 Then continue from step 1.